 VNS Health EasyCare (HMO) and VNS Health EasyCare Plus (HMO D-SNP) Provider and Pharmacy Directory

-The directory lists health professionals (such as doctors, nurse practitioners, and psychologists), facilities (such as hospitals and clinics), and pharmacies that you may use to get your prescription drugs.
+The directory lists health care professionals (such as doctors, nurse practitioners, and psychologists), facilities (such as hospitals or clinics), and we also list the pharmacies that you may use to get your prescription drugs.

 The counties in our service area are listed below.